Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ---v

-## Gas Estimation
+## OOG and Gas Estimation

-If a txn exhausts its `gas_limit` without finishing, it will produce an out-of-gas error and all changes made in the EVM are reverted (except for fee payment).
+If a txn exhausts its `gas_limit` without finishing, it will produce an OOG (out-of-gas) error and all changes made in the EVM are reverted (except for fee payment).

 In order to estimate the amount of gas a txn will need, an RPC method (`eth_estimateGas`) can perform a dry-run of the txn and record the amount